-Tables 1, 2, and 3 define all of the parameters recognized in the configuration file.
-These parameters are split into three groups: control of filename parsing, configuration of dataset properties, and configuration for processing.
-The filename parsing is important so that all of the files are properly marshaled.
-Data is grouped together by well on the plate, and across the possible channels, timesteps, and Z slices.
-Frequently, this information is encoded in the filename and the script is able to extract this information when the tokens are separated by underscores ('').
-Well names generally need to be specified, but channel, timestep, and Z slice can be found automatically if their tokens contain 'ch', 't', and 'z' selectively, as are often used in microscopy filenames.
+Table 1 Table of configuration parameters recognized in the configuration .ini file the filename, and the script is able to extract this information when the tokens are separated by underscores ("").
+Well names generally need to be specified, but channel, timestep, and Z slice can be found automatically if their tokens contain "ch," "t," and "z" selectively, as are often used in microscopy filenames.
 Most of the dataset parameters can be found in microscope property files.
 For Leica confocal microscopes, these are contained in a metadata directory as an xml file.
 All of the data parsed from the properties files can be specified manually, but utilizing the xml files cuts down on the amount of configuration that is necessary.